On the Sormani-Wenger Intrinsic Flat Convergence of Alexandrov Spaces: Gromov-Hausdorff Convergence of Alexandrov Spaces

-The notion of a regular point of an Alexandrov space can be stated in different ways.
-Here, we present the definition given in terms of Gromov-Hausdorff distance.
-Let $X$ be an $n$ dimensional Alexandrov space and $x$ a point in $X$.
-If for any $\varepsilon>0$ there is $r>0$ such that \be d_{GH}(B_r(p),B_r(0,\Bbb R^n))<\varepsilon r, \ee then $x$ is called a regular poing of $X$.
-We denote by $R(X)$ the set of regular points of $X$.
+Let $X$ be a $n$ dimensional Alexandrov space and $x \in X$.
+If for any $\varepsilon>0$ there is $r>0$ such that \be d_{GH}(B_r(x),B_r(0))<\varepsilon r, \ee where $B_r(x)$ denotes the ball in X of radius $r$ centered at $x$ and $B_r(0)$ the ball in $\Bbb R^n$ of radius $r$ centered at $0$, then $x$ is called a regular point of $X$.
+We denote by $R(X)$ the set of all regular points of $X$.